 Recognition and Awards

 IEEE-Eta Kappa Nu membership is an honor-society recognition and is by qualification, election, and induction.
-Any student chapter may conduct the membership process for undergraduates, graduate students, and professional members.
+Any collegiate chapter may conduct the membership process for undergraduates, graduate students, and professional members.
 Minimum scholastic or professional qualifications are defined.
 A chapter may set higher scholastic or career qualifications and will evaluate the character and attitude qualifications locally.
 An alumni chapter or the Board of Governors may conduct a membership process for professional members.
+The chapter designation for members inducted by the Board of Governors directly is the Eta Chapter.
 During the induction ceremony, new members commit themselves to the ideals of HKN.

 An Eminent Member category was approved as the highest membership grade in 1941 and the first recognitions were in 1950.
 This grade is reserved for “those individuals, who by their technical attainments and contributions to society, have shown themselves to be outstanding leaders in an IEEE-designed field of interest, and great benefactors to society.”
 Individuals must be recognized during their lifetimes for the Eminent Member category; deceased individuals may be recognized as Honorary Eminent Members.
 The early Eminent Members were documented at the 100thanniversary of HKN in Profiles in Engineering Leadership: Eta Kappa Nu's First Century Eminent Members.

 IEEE-HKN has an annual awards program to honor accomplishment related to the Eta Kappa Nu vision.
 The initial award category was created in 1932 for outstanding chapter activities.
 The six award categories are shown below.
 Several awards are named for important HKN volunteers.

 - Alton B. Zerby and Carl T. Koerner Outstanding Student Award, established in 1965.